Régiolis: CDG Express

 The region Ile-de-France has not made orders for Regiolis trains.
 However, a link located only in this region, will operate by 2024 a dozen trains, specially designed for airport connections.
 These trains will be operated on the Charles de Gaulle Express, a new line directly connecting the Gare de Paris-Est to terminal 2 of the Paris Charles de Gaulle.
-These trains will be operated by a new company, bringing together Keolis (subsidiary of the SNCF) and the RATP.
+These trains will be operated by a joint venture of Keolis (subsidiary of the SNCF) and the RATP.